A formula for the Jack super nabla operator: Introduction

 where the quantity inside the logarithm is considered as a formal power-series in the variable $v$.
 For example, we have

 In general, the operator $\C_{-\ell}$ has terms of degree $k$, for $-\ell\leq k\leq 0.$

-\begin{rmq} The operator $\N_\ell$ can be interpreted as the generating series of lattice paths with $\ell$ steps of arbitrary sizes, starting at the origin, ending at $(\ell,0)$, and remaining weakly above the horizontal axis.
+\begin{remark} The operator $\N_\ell$ can be interpreted as the generating series of lattice paths with $\ell$ steps of the form $(1,k)$ for $k\in \ZZ$, starting at the origin, ending at $(\ell,0)$, and remaining weakly above the horizontal axis.
 In this generating function, an up step (resp. a down step) of size $k$ acts as $p_k$ (resp. $\alpha\frac{ k \partial}{\partial p_k}$), and a horizontal step at height $i$ acts as $(\alpha-1)i$.
 We refer to \cite[Section 3]{CuencaDolegaMoll2023} for more details.
 Similarly, using a combinatorial argument one can show that the operator $\C_{-\ell}$ can be described as the generating function of paths with $\ell+1$ steps and such that: \begin{itemize} \item each path is counted with an extra factor $\frac{1}{r}$, where $r+1$ is the number of times the path touches the horizontal axis.
 This is related to the logarithm in \cref{eq:def_C_neg}. \item some of the up steps of the path are forgotten: they act as one instead of $p_1$.
-This is related to the conjugation by $\exp(\frac{\partial}{\partial p_1})$ in \cref{eq:def_C_neg}. \end{itemize} \end{rmq}
+This is related to the conjugation by $\exp(\frac{\partial}{\partial p_1})$ in \cref{eq:def_C_neg}. \end{itemize} \end{remark}